qouteall/qouteall-blog/Cognitive-biases.md

 What's more, social media may make people:

 - Get used to interesting easy-to-digest information and become less tolerant to not-so-interesting hard-to-digest information.
 - Get used to moving attention (distraction) and not get used to keeping attention.
+In social media, different posts are usually irrelevant and understanding them require moving attention (forget previous context).
 - Have less intention of trying things real world practice.
 Watching video about a new experience is much easier than experiencing in real life.

 ### Natural selection of memes